Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Locate and open the power menu in the upper right corner of the screen
+1. Locate and open the power menu in the upper right corner of the screen.
-1. Enter Settings and navigate to the Wi-Fi panel
+1. Enter Settings and navigate to the Wi-Fi panel.
-1. Note the current state of the Airplane Mode switch
+1. Note the current state of the Airplane Mode switch.
-1. Press the flight mode hotkey twice and note the result of each keypress
+1. Press the flight mode hotkey twice and note the result of each keypress.

 **Expected result**